 “For example, in the Coquimbo region the reservoirs are practically dry.
 There they had a good hydrological year, which was years ago, the reservoirs were filled and that has allowed the region to endure several seasons.
 We had a good year and Lake Laja went from having 800 million to 2 billion cubic meters, which gives the entire system that depends on Laja at least two or three years of respite.
 So, while it is true, many of us like free rivers, in an area that depends on agricultural production like the Ñuble region and that agricultural production depends on the availability of water, measures must be taken and are followed postponing these measures,” stated Dr. Arumí.

-“Since I arrived in the region, 33 years ago, I have been hearing about the construction of the La Punilla reservoir, Zapallar, Chillán and many other projects.
+“Since I arrived in the region, 33 years ago, I have been hearing regarding the construction of the La Punilla reservoir, Zapallar, Chillán and many other projects.
 So, one sees with a certain degree of anguish, and this is aggravated with short presidential terms, that there is a lot of discussion, a lot of ideological fighting, but in the end there are no concrete solutions for the people,” he pointed out.

 #UdeC #expert #called #build #reservoirs #Ñuble #Discusión